dbohdan/redfish/README.md

 If you don't need this aspect, another dictionary implementation is probably better.

-## Against complex scripting in fish
+## Problems with complex scripting in fish

-I didn't like working on redfish.
-I think the design of fish as a scripting language
-(as of version 3.4)
-made it harder than it should be.
+When writing redfish and [`example.fish`](example.fish), I discovered that several aspects of the language design invited bugs and made development distinctly less fun for me.
-It has lead me to believe that you shouldn't write complex scripts in fish.
+My experience has lead me to believe that you shouldn't write complex scripts in fish.
 Make no mistake:
-I still like fish as an interactive shell.
+I still very much like fish as an interactive shell.
 I have written about
 [my problems with the language](https://dbohdan.com/fish-scripting).